Shchepetov/EIP-4337-Alt-Mempool/README.md

 - `eth_supportedEntryPoints`
 - `eth_lastUserOperations`

-## Try out the implemented mempool on the Gnosis.
+## Try out the implemented mempool on the Gnosis
 You can use the mempool with the entry point located at http://shchepetov.xyz/api/:
 - Network: **[Gnosis](https://www.gnosis.io)**